pjwebdev/Basic-Data-Science-Projects/README.md

 # Basic Data Science Projects - Collaborative Book Project
 ### authors: Przemek Chojecki, Przemek Jarzynski

 We are writing a collaborative data science book with an open-source so that anyone can join and help us!

-10 projects, 10 chapters, 1 book.
+10 projects, 10 chapters, 1 book with a goal to make it easy for anyone to start with data science by focusing on practical side of it.

 If you want to be mentioned in the book and receive a free copy of the final ebook, please help us make the code better.